Overview

 Recovery

-In a small number of cases, although the skin over the cornea heals, it does not bind down entirely and can stick to the eyelid at night.
-This means it can rip when you wake up and open your eyes, or when the eyes move rapidly while dreaming.
-This is called recurrent corneal erosion syndrome and might need the prolonged use of lubricant eye ointments, and occasionally laser surgery.
+In a small number of cases, there might be a complication.
+Although the skin over the cornea heals, it might not bind down entirely and can stick to the eyelid at night.
+This means that the skin can rip when you wake up and open your eyes, or when the eyes move rapidly while dreaming.
+This is called recurrent corneal erosion syndrome.
+It might need treatment with:

-If you have any of these symptoms please seek medical advice.
+If you have any of these symptoms, you need to get medical advice.

 What you can do to help

-• Do not drive if you have been given eye drops that could blur your vision, or if you are given an eye pad.
+• Do not drive if we give you eye drops that could blur your vision or an eye pad.

-• If you are given an eye pad, take extra care, particularly when walking up or down stairs
+• If we give you an eye pad, take extra care (particularly when walking up or down the stairs).

 When to get help